Miosis compromises visualization of the operative field

 - Waterbury LD.
 Alternative drug delivery for patients undergoing cataract surgery as demonstrated in a canine model.
 J Ocul Pharmacol Ther.
 2018;34:154-160.

-- Medicare program: Proposed changes to hospital outpatient prospective payment and ambulatory surgical center payment systems and quality reporting programs; requests for information on promoting interoperability and electronic health care information, price transparency, and leveraging authority for the competitive acquisition program for part B drugs and biologicals for a potential CMS innovation center model.
+- Medicare program: changes to hospital outpatient prospective payment and ambulatory surgical center payment systems and quality reporting programs.
 Fed Regist.
-2018;37046-37240.
+2018(83);58818-59179.

 - Kaiser Family Foundation analysis of the CMS Medicare Current Beneficiary Survey Cost and Use File, 2010.